fvaleri/strimzi-debugging/sessions/001/README.md

 ![](images/replicas.png)

-By default, Kafka relies on the OS page cache for disk writes and there is no fsync call (except for the new KRaft internal metadata topic).
-Durability and high availability can be achieved through **partition replication** and appropriate client configuration (topic with `replicas=3` and `min.insync.replicas=2`, producer with `acks=all`).
-The broker will only acknowledge the produce request once the data is fully replicated across other brokers.
+The **partition replication** protocol is fundamental in Kafka.
+The system ensures durability and high availability by spreading partition replicas across brokers.
+Kafka is fast because it relies on the OS page cache for disk writes (no fsync call except for the new KRaft internal topic), so it's really important that you set the right amount of replicas for your use case.
+One of these replicas will be elected as the **leader** getting all messages from producers, while the others will be **followers** and can be read by consumers.
 If you set a topic replication factor of N, the system can tolerate N-1 broker failures.

-Producers always send to the **leader** partition replica, while consumers can be configured to fetch from a **follower**.
-Up to date replicas are called **in-sync replicas** (ISR).
-Multiple consumers with the same `group.id` form a **consumer group** and partitions are distributed among them using a pluggable assignor (partition as unit of parallelism).
+When sending messages, a producer with `acks=all` (now default) will not get an ack until all `min.insync.replicas` (ISR) have replicated the message.
+At any time, the ISR only includes replicas that are up to date.
+Multiple consumers with the same `group.id` form a consumer group and partitions are distributed among them using a pluggable assignor (partition as unit of parallelism).
 Within a consumer group, a partition is assigned to exactly one consumer to not break ordering, but that consumer can handle multiple partitions.
 Each consumer periodically or manually commits its position (next offsets to read) to an internal topic called `__consumer_offsets`.

 ### Example: deploy on localhost